WintonCentre/predict-v30-r/README.md

-# predict-v22-r
+# predict-v30-r
-Predict V2.2 R reference model
+Predict models in R up to 3.0

-This provides a functional interface to the Predict R model so it may be called in end to end tests.
+This provides a functional interface to Predict R models so they may be served by OpenCPU.